YuxingLiu/CarND-Advanced-Lane-Lines/README.md

 Here's a link to [challenge video result](./test_videos_output/project_video.mp4).

-Thanks to the robust methods like look-ahead filter, sanity check, and smoothing, the modified pipeline also works quite well on the project video, even if the binary iamge might be a bit messy due to reduced color thresholds.
+Thanks to the robust methods like look-ahead filter, sanity check, and smoothing, the modified pipeline also works quite well on the project video, even if the binary image might be a bit messy due to reduced color thresholds.

 ![](./output_images/project_v2_20s.gif)
 ![](./output_images/project_v2_37s.gif)